cncjs/cncjs/src/panel/README.md

 - **The rail.** The mockup draws eleven destinations.
 Two are built; the rest are shown disabled, so the rail does not move under the hand between releases.
+- **Where the remaining variants live**, decided 2026-09-21 and not yet
+  built: `theme`, `density` and `numFont` belong to a **Ustawienia** screen; the active coordinate system belongs to **Zerowanie**, beside the offsets and the zeroing buttons, because switching it is a modal G-code and not a display option. `navMode` and `target` have no home at all — width decides them, so there is nothing to set wrongly.
+The `G54`–`G57` chips will show the active system before they switch it.